 There’s often a big focus on food in Osaka, which is true, but there’s also some awesome day trips from Osaka, some traditional history, kooky museums, and even the chance to be a samurai for a couple of hours.

 However, there’s just no getting away from the eat-yourself-stupid mantra that lies at the heart of this amazingly fun city though, so join in – take your wallet and your stomach and get ready to leave Osaka a few pounds heavier.
+You can always run it off later.

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation, buy a book or sort your insurance, I’ll earn a small commission at no extra cost to you.
 I only link to stuff I’ve actually used and never endorse crap.
 Your support helps me keep the site going.